TCP and UDP Transport Protocols

 - Small transaction (DNS lookup)

-- Bandwidth intensive app which endures packet loss
+- The bandwidth-intensive app which endures packet loss

 Disadvantages of UDP: